Russia to U.S. on Crimea annexation: Accept it and move on

 His remarks followed disclosure by U.S. officials that Washington had added space agency NASA to a list of U.S. entities banned from contacting Russian government envoys, a largely symbolic gesture to raise pressure on Russia.

-Ryabkov said such a freeze in bilateral contracts had caused “ridiculous situations” when meetings between meteorologists from both countries had to be cancelled.
+Ryabkov said such a freeze in bilateral contacts had caused “ridiculous situations” when meetings between meteorologists from both countries had to be cancelled.

 “Oh well, that’s the Americans’ choice,” he said.